godotengine/godot-website/collections/_article/jetbrains-joins-dev-fund-supports-godot.md

 We would like to welcome JetBrains as a Platinum Sponsor of the Godot Foundation.
 The support from JetBrains means a lot to us, so we would love to thank them for enabling us to keep improving the engine for everyone.

-If you’re not already familiar with JetBrains, they build great developer tools, with some very helpful game development facing features.
+If you’re not already familiar with JetBrains, they build great developer tools, with some very helpful game development-facing features.
 JetBrains Rider is a must-have IDE and code editor for GDScript, C#, and C++, with specific support for various different game engines, including Godot.
-As well as rich editing and Ctrl+Click navigation, there are smart features like Find Usages, Rename (no more find/replace!) and specific inspections and quick fixes to help with best practices while writing, debugging or testing code for your game.
+As well as rich editing and <kbd>Ctrl + Click</kbd> navigation, there are smart features like Find Usages, Rename (no more find/replace!) and specific inspections and quick fixes to help with best practices while writing, debugging or testing code for your game.
 Check out [their page for more details](https://www.jetbrains.com/lp/rider-godot/?utm_source=google&utm_medium=referral&utm_campaign=rider&utm_content=godot-page-blog).

 ### Free for non-commercial use